 This verse speaks to the fact that we are all to be knitted together as a beautiful quilt in Christ.
 This is only possible through love and love is only possible through Christ.
 This is so that we can fully understand the mystery of how we are made alive in Christ.
 The mystery is that, even in the beginning of time, God had a plan to bring us Gentiles (non-Jews) into a right relationship with Him and that plan was to send His Son to the cross to pay for our sins.

-in whom are hidden all the treasures of wisdom and knowledge.
+It is in him that all the treasures of wisdom and knowledge are hidden.

 Do you want wisdom and knowledge?
 They are only found in Christ!
 He is the answer to all things as He knows all and shares all with us through the Word and the Spirit.